-Welcome!
+Welcome to the website of IMAGE (Internet Multimodal Access to Graphical Exploration).
 This project is carried out by McGill University's Shared Reality Lab (SRL), in strategic partnership with Gateway Navigation CCC Ltd and the Canadian Council of the Blind (CCB).
 The project is funded by Innovation Science Economic Development Canada through the Assistive Technology Program.
-The motivation for this project is to improve the access to internet graphics for people who are blind or visually impaired.
+The motivation for this project is to improve the access to internet graphics for people who are blind or partially sighted.

 Collaborating with the community is key when creating accessible technology.
 Our team is partnering with Gateway Navigation CCC Ltd and the Canadian Council of the Blind (CCB), a consumer organization of Canadians who are blind, to ensure that our system is in line with the needs of the community.
 We are in regular contact with community members as part of our co-design approach, who are helping guide the development process but there is always room for more voices.
 If you'd like to contribute to the project, we invite you to fill out our community survey.